Art & Design

 This might sound like a peculiar combination, but you will learn how Arita influenced the history of Europe.

-There is a sake brewery tour where you can taste or purchase the product
+There is a souvenir shop where you can taste and buy sake

 A 1.82-meter vase that was on display at the 1873 World Exposition in Vienna is here